your adventure in

 8. General Education electives

-Courses from college approved lists that also appear on university approved lists of U.S. Diversity or International Perspectives courses can be used to satisfy both requirements.
+Courses from college approved lists that also appear on university approved lists of U.S. Cultures and Communities or International Perspectives courses can be used to satisfy both requirements.

 A. College of Agriculture and Life Sciences